wonik/wonikjang.github.io/_posts/2017-05-03-feature_extraction.md

 * Code for featrue extraction from images using gabor wavelet.

-For more codes about saving and importing the outputs using pickle(which is insanely fast), you can find them at my github.
+For more codes about saving and importing the outputs using pickle(which is insanely fast), you can find them at my github:
 [wonikjang/python_code](https://github.com/wonikjang/python_code)

 # 1. functions